webix-hub/docs/data/api/ui.filemanager_onafterdynparse_event.md

 onAfterDynParse
 =============

-@todo:
-	check

 @short:
-	fires after the data loaded from the server-side script will be parsed into the widget
+	fires after the data loaded from the server-side script has been parsed into the widget

 @params:

 - folder		object			the object of the folder data was loaded into
-- data			hash			the data that will be parsed into FileManager (see details)
+- data			object			the data that has been parsed into FileManager (see details)
 - mode			string			the name of the dynamic loading mode

 @example: